-Wondering when judgments and bankruptcies will no longer appear on your credit reports?
+Wondering when bankruptcies and other derogatory data will no longer appear on your credit reports?
 Check the dates on records in your credit report.
-Generally, here's how long judgments and bankruptcies remain on a credit report
+Generally, here's how long this information remains on a credit report

 Generally, Chapter 7, 11 and 13 bankruptcies appear as public record items on your credit report for up to 10 years after filing.
 Chapter 13 bankruptcy records are sometimes taken off sooner, 7 years after filing, depending on the credit reporting company’s policy.
 When you receive an Order of Discharge in bankruptcy, your creditors should mark those accounts that were discharged as "Included in Bankruptcy" and they will stay on your report for up to 7 years.

 Generally, if a delinquent account is charged-off, the charge-off record appears on your credit report for up to 7 years